corvin-koegler/english-portfolio/report/report_meta.md

 - Software Visualization for Maintenance
 - Interactive Visualization Techniques for Searching and Exploring Hierarchical and Temporal Data in Software Repositories
 - Visualization for Software Understanding and Analysis
+- Empirical Studies on the Effectiveness of Software Visualization

 ### Products